Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The content and teaching points in Magoosh’s videos are solid, but the videos just seem like they’re from the late 1990s.
 The picture is just grainy and outdated.

-By contrast, LSATMax’s videos feature a multitude of colors, bolding, key point callouts, and other cool features that keep the content as engaging as it can be given the restricted delivery format.
+By contrast, LSATMax’s videos feature a multitude of colors, bolding, key point callouts, and other cool features that keep the content as engaging as it can be given the restricted delivery format (similar to Kaplan).

 So for visual learners, LSATMax will be your preferred choice.

 Live LSAT Classes

 If you sign up for the LSATMax Live + Tutoring plan, you will receive access to live classes daily.
 Each class goes in-depth on a specific topic or question type, and is led by a 99th percentile LSAT scorer.